-Colour raster displays are based on an additive red-green-blue (r,g,b) colour representation which matches the human eye's response to light[10].
-In 1984, Porter and Duff introduced a fourth colour channel for rasterised images called the "alpha" channel, analogous to the transparency of a pixel[23].
-In compositing models, elements can be rendered separately, with the four colour channels of successively drawn elements being combined according to one of several possible operations.
+Most raster displays are based on an additive red-green-blue colour representation which matches the human eye's response to light[?].
+In 1984, Porter and Duff introduced a fourth colour channel to be used when combining rasterised images called the "alpha" channel, analogous to the transparency of a pixel[?].
+Elements can be rendered seperately, with the four colour channels of successively drawn elements being combined according to one of several possible operations described by Porter and Duff.